Swim the triangle, run the prom

 There are a few flights of steps out of the lido and as it’s Golowan Festival (Cornish midsummer) this weekend, there were a few fairground rides to be dodged.

 It was then out onto the promenade, which was made famous by the Newlyn School artist Norman Garstin in his 1889 painting ‘The rain it raineth every day’.

-I should have re-read my blogpost about the last time I did this event as yet again I was taken by surprise by the steps and shingle on the run!
+I should have re-read my blog post about the last time I did this event.
+Yet again I was taken by surprise by the steps and shingle on the run!

 Finally, the end was in sight and I put on a sprint finish.

 I was delighted to find that my time compared favourably with my last attempt at this event

 - Swim: (4:39) 4:26 – 13 seconds quicker